Champ-CEO/mindora/README.md

 - Local chatbot that acts as a wellness coach
 - Conversation history stored in database (SQLite)
 - Memory management: remembers user preferences and past interactions
-- Uses Ollama for LLM inference
+- Uses Groq API for LLM inference

 ## Workflow components